acid9000/PizzaWorldBuffs/README.md

+Edit 20260305:
+* Time discrepancies are due to twow devs changing in-game clocks to run twice as fast as IRL clocks.
+This archive is just a band-aid resolution and may still have discrepancies in how "time left" timers are calculating.
+* Revised .toc for proper archive version and author attribution
+* Revised "update your addon" hyperlinks to now link to this archive.

 Edit 20260303: Updated frame.lua to fix time-left overrun. despawn times should now correctly display "N/A" if longer than 2 hours (i.e. the head is already despawned).

 # 🍕 PizzaWorldBuffs